Tinkerforge/doc/en/source/Hardware/Bricklets/Industrial_Counter.rst

 Duty Cycle Prescaler and Frequency Integration Time
 ---------------------------------------------------

+The Bricklet has two important configurations per channel:

 **Duty Cycle Prescaler**: Prescaler for internal clock.

 Internally the Bricklet uses a 96MHz clock.
 The prescaler is a divider for